canonical/k8s-snap/docs/src/snap/howto/cis-hardening.md

 **Description:**

-If the kubelet config.yaml configuration file is being used validate file ownership is set to root:root (Manual)
+If the kubelet config.yaml configuration file is being used validate file ownership is set to root:root

 **Remediation:**